-We make art to call to others; it's the voice of the human spirit.
 For me to understand a movie, a poem, a painting, a dance, I must respond with a creative expression of my own: music, words, or something visual, such as a drawing, painting, sculpture, design, or installation.
 My interpretations are not a translation, echo, accompaniment, nor amplification of the art that called me, but a response that starts a conversation in more than one so-called language.
-My practice is the initiation of such conversations between art, music, dance, genetics, evolutionary biology, physics, and philosophy.
+My practice is the initiation of such conversations between art, music, dance, genetics, evolutionary biology, neuroscience, and philosophy.

 To comprehend the architecture of a piece of classical music, I froze it in time using visual cues to signify the notes--the colour of a rectangle, the height of a block--so I could apprehend the piece in its entirety.
 To comprehend an improvised dance, I chose an expressive quality of the dance, gesture, and used it in a musical way to create a musical response.
 To comprehend the contribution of music to our evolution, I built multi-player musical instruments from materials reclaimed from the location where the instruments and the people who play them now reside.